-This casserole is so scrumptious!
-It’s filled with chunky pieces of ham, lots of veggies, and pasta in a creamy cheese sauce that includes cream of mushroom soup, then it’s topped with buttered bread crumbs.
-This delicious one-dish meal is a complete meal in and of itself, although you can always add a side salad, fruit, or thick slices of homemade bread to go along with it.
+Creamy Ham, Veggie and Noodle Bake is so scrumptious!
+It’s filled with chunky pieces of ham, lots of veggies, and pasta in a creamy cheese sauce.
+The sauce includes cream of mushroom soup, then it’s topped with buttered bread crumbs.
+This delicious one-dish meal is a complete meal in and of itself.
+But of course, you can always add a side salad, fruit, or thick slices of homemade bread to go along with it.

-One of these days I’m going to get after it and start making my own homemade cream of mushroom, cream of chicken, and cream of celery soups that aren’t laden with MSG, soy and preservatives so I can offer healthier versions of my old favorites.
-I like making my own Homemade Bread Crumbs, too, that way I can stay away from the high fructose corn syrup included in all commercial bread crumbs.
+One of these days I’m going to get after it and start making my own homemade creamed soups.
+I want soups that aren’t laden with MSG, soy and preservatives so I can offer healthier versions of my old favorites.
+I like making my own Homemade Bread Crumbs, too.
+That way I can stay away from the high fructose corn syrup included in all commercial bread crumbs.

-I increased the regular recipe a little for this batch so I could ensure there was enough for everyone.
+I increased the regular recipe a little for this batch, so I could ensure there was enough for everyone.
 If you’re having ham for the holidays this is a great way to use up leftovers.
 You can also substitute rotisserie chicken, or leftover pork from a pork roast if you are trying to use up those meats.
 We love this versatile recipe and hope you and your family will too.

+Creamy Ham, Veggie and Noodle Bake has always been one of our family’s favorite main dish casserole recipes.
 The recipe is topped with buttered Italian bread crumbs which gives the casserole so much additional flavor!

+You can use any kind of dumpling noodle or pasta.
+I used bow ties for this batch.
 I used a package of frozen broccoli, cauliflower and carrots to fill out the veggies for this batch, but I’ve used frozen mixed vegetables, frozen peas and carrots, stir fry blends, and other blends of frozen veggies when making this before.

 Here’s what I did.